dwhiffing/quest/src/pages/impact.md

   textColor: dark-blue
   orientation: normal
   title: A Project by Princess Margaret Cancer Center
-  subtitle: The Foundation is dedicated to Conquering Cancer In Our Lifetime, raising
+  subtitle: The Foundation is dedicated to Conquering Cancer in Our Lifetime, raising
     funds that accelerate cancer research, education and clinical care benefitting patients at The Princess Margaret, across Canada, and around the world.
 The Princess Margaret is one of the top five cancer research centers in the world.